 Whether you form a corporation or an LLC business entity, in order to transact business in the state of Virginia, you will have to maintain a registered agent pursuant to VA Code § 13.1-1015 (2016) for LLC and VA Code § 13.1-634 (2016) for Business Corporations.

 We are one of the respected registered agents in Virginia and will be responsible towards initiating incorporation in Virginia through processing of your “Articles of Organization”, and “Articles of Incorporation” for domestic entities and “Certificate of Registration” and “Certificate of Authority” for foreign business entities.

 Articles of Incorporation and Certificate of Authority

-You will be required to file “Articles of Incorporation” pursuant to pursuant to VA Code § 13.1-619 (2016), if your business is a domestic corporation.
-You will have to file a “Certificate of Authority” pursuant to VA Code § 13.1-759 (2016), if it is a foreign business entity.
-In order to streamline the process of incorporation in Virginia, we can file documents on your behalf through the online process or through expedited process.
+You will be required to file “Articles of Incorporation” pursuant to VA Code § 13.1-619 (2016), if your business is a domestic corporation or a “Certificate of Authority” pursuant to VA Code § 13.1-759 (2016), if it is a foreign business entity.
+In order to streamline the process of incorporation in Virginia, we can file documents on your behalf through the online process or through an expedited process.

 Date Stamped Copies

 As a part of the process of company incorporation in Virginia, we will ensure, you receive date-stamped and filed copies that verifies the state has filed as well as formed your corporation.

 What would it cost to set up company in Virginia?
 Check Fees here!